immcantation/dowser/docs/vignettes/Removing-Problematic-Sequences-Vignette.md

 # Removing problematic sequences

-Repertoire sequencing data often contains sequences that can skew phylogenetic analysis such as partial reads and reads resulting from oversequencing and/or PCR error.
-While most preprocessing is better done using pRESTO, Dowser provides two functions for removing these sequences: `filterPartialSeqs` and `filterCombs`.
+Repertoire sequencing data often contains sequences that shouldn't go into a lineage tree analysis: partial or poorly-covered reads, and low-count sequences that are really just oversequencing or PCR error rather than genuine clonal members.
+Dowser provides two functions for cleaning these out of an AIRR/Change-O data set before clones are formatted and trees are built: `filterPartialSeqs` and `filterCombs`.

 ## Removing partial sequences

-Partial or truncated sequences can cause spurious clonal groupings, often with unrelated V and J genes.
-This is because partial reads often mathc to many ambiguous V genes, which causes some clonal clustering algorithms to consider all sequences with any of the matching V/J groups as potentially part of the same clone.
-Even a small number of these sequences can lead to problems with clonal clustering. `filterPartialSeqs` removes any sequence whose alignment doesn't contain enough real nucleotides, and is **highly recommended before clonal clustering**, not just before tree building.
+Partial or truncated sequences (e.g. reads only covering part of the V region) can distort alignments and clonal clustering. `filterPartialSeqs` removes any sequence whose alignment doesn't contain enough real nucleotide calls, and is **highly recommended before clonal clustering**, not just before tree building.

 For each sequence, it counts characters matching `pattern` (default `[ATCG]`, i.e. unambiguous nucleotides) and drops any sequence with fewer matches than `cutoff` (default 250).

+The example data has no partial sequences, so we'll simulate one by masking the second half of a sequence's alignment with `N`s, as if only the first half had been sequenced.

 ``` r